-Don proudly served in the U.S. Navy as a First Class Petty Officer, dedicating ten years of his life as a member of the SeaBees, where he honed his formidable building skills.
-Following his military service, he retired as the managing director for Service Master, overseeing operations for several hospitals before lending his hands to customers at Lowe’s until two years ago.
+After graduating from Victory High School in Clarksburg, Don proudly served in the U.S. Navy as a First Class Petty Officer.
+He dedicated ten years of his life as a member of the SeaBees, or Mobile Construction Battalion, where he was stationed in many countries including Argentina, Newfoundland, Iceland, Lebanon and Egypt, all while he honed his life long building and woodworking skills.
+He was also a proud Vietnam Veteran.
+Following his military service, he worked until retirement as the managing director for ServiceMaster, overseeing operations for several hospitals and school districts.
+To stay busy after retirement he worked at Lowe's in Lima, Wapakoneta and Lancaster until two years ago.

 The Lancaster community will gather to commemorate Don’s remarkable life.
 A visitation will be held at The Frank E. Smith Funeral Home in Lancaster, located at 405 N Columbus St, on Wednesday, August 13, 2025, from 4 PM to 6 PM, followed by veteran honors by the Lancaster Veteran Burial Detail at 6 PM.